 Life can get easily too overwhelming from time to time.
 We tend to feel like we are used to something, but then things change.
 Either you feel uneasy about your new tasks at work or an unsuccessful relationship, it all works as a trigger.
 Due to an ever-changing environment and the fast pace of developments, we more and more often become stressed when struck with change, especially when it’s outside of our control.
 Subsequently, your brain alerts the entire body, and you may start feeling tense and anxious, have trouble sleeping or have digestive problems and much more.
 It all affects your mental and physical well-being, not to mention interpersonal relationships.
 It is true that change is a very individual feeling, nevertheless, organizations filled with individuals unable to cope with change are performing a little weaker.
 However, by strengthening one’s coping mechanisms you could easily take advantage of your next change and prevent negative effects on your and your employee’s health.
 Here are a few things you should know about coping mechanisms.

 Coping mechanisms as such are defined as a set of purpose-oriented efforts individuals engage in to minimize the physical, psychological, or social harm of an event or situation.
-These mechanisms are usually categorized as:

 Problem-focused mechanisms, which directly address the issue causing distress.
 Individuals who use this approach tend to actively generate options to solve the problem in a rational manner, evaluating advantages and disadvantages before the implementation.